Traveling in Central Spain: Best Destinations for the Artsy Traveler

 Old Madrid after Dark

 Madrid after dark is cooking and intense.
-Grab a drink and a tapa in an outdoor café and watch the world go by, then wander farther to find another place for dinner.
+Grab a drink and some tapas in an outdoor café and watch the world go by, then wander farther to find another place for dinner.
 Be careful not to over-order in Madrid!
 Portions are massive, and much of the food is fried and wrapped in ham.
 It’s tasty but more than a bit on the stodgy side.

 Madrid cuisine, appetizer - hearty food in Spain.